kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 `repMax [1,2,3,4,5,3] 6`
 gives us `(5, [6,6,6,6,6,6])` which is exactly what we wanted: the elements are replaced with rep and we also have the largest element.
-Now, all we need to do is use that largest element as rep:
+Now, all we need to do is use that largest element as `rep`:

 {% highlight haskell %}
 doRepMax :: [Int] -> [Int]